Additional requirements may apply, please consult the current RFA for more information.

-All projects should be T3 or T4 and address diabetes, prediabetes/metabolic syndrome, or obesity prevention or treatment.
+A. Translation spectrum: All projects should fall under the umbrella of T2 – T4 translation research and address diabetes, prediabetes/metabolic syndrome, or obesity prevention or treatment.
 The following definitions for the stages of translational research will be used:

-Applicants are encouraged but not required to include use of WU-CDTR cores & services to support their proposed research and to consult with core personnel during the development of their proposal to discuss application of available WU-CDTR tools and services.
-Information about available cores and services can be found on the WU-CDTR website.
+C. Utilize WU-CDTR services: Applicants are required to include use of WU-CDTR cores & services to support their proposed research and to consult with core personnel during the development of their proposal to discuss application of available WU-CDTR tools and services.
+Information about available cores and services can be found on the Center website.

 - Dissemination and Implementation Diabetes Research Core (DIDR) provides expertise in advancing the study of implementing, disseminating, and sustaining evidence-based approaches to eliminate disparities and translate diabetes prevention and control practices through integration in real-world settings.